PeterMeas/linux-kernel-development/README.md

 ## License & Usage

 This code is provided for educational purposes.
-Feel free to reference for learning, but note:
-- Not production-ready
-- May contain coursework-specific implementations
-- Use at your own risk in any kernel modifications

-For questions or discussions about the implementations, feel free to open an issue.
+Feel free to reference for learning For questions or discussions about the implementations, feel free to open an issue.

 ---